Administration

 How can I import a method?

-If the import was successful, you will receive a corresponding message and can view the current method in the read-only field.
+If the import works, you will get a message.
+You can see the current method in the read-only field.

 How can I export a method?